How Long Does Probate Take in Florida?

 In other words, if a resident of another state dies while owning a home in Florida, such as a rental or vacation home, then the executor of the deceased person’s estate must start a separate Florida probate just to handle the Florida property.

 Ancillary administration proceedings are governed by Florida Statute 734.102.
-Just like with the regular probate procedure, the first step in ancillary administration is to appoint a personal representaive.
+Like with the regular probate procedure, the first step in ancillary administration is to appoint a personal representative.

 Unlike with a Florida resident, the personal representative, or executor, of the estate does not need to be related to the deceased person or a Florida resident.
 Instead, as long as the personal representative is qualified to serve under the laws of the state where the deceased individual died, then the personal representative will be qualified to serve in Florida.